About

-My name is Mattie Colquhoun [kuh-hoon] [she/they] and I am a writer and photographer from Hull, UK.
+My name is Em Colquhoun [kuh-hoon] [she/they] and I am a writer and photographer from Hull, UK.

 Best known for writing about the work of Mark Fisher, my first book, Egress (2020), explored questions of community and grief in the aftermath of Fisher’s death at Goldsmiths, University of London, in 2017.
 I have since edited Fisher’s Postcapitalist Desire lectures (2021) and contributed various introductory essays to reissues and translations of his works.

-My most recent book, Narcissus in Bloom (2023), reconsiders the history of the selfie and narcissism to show that both are symptoms of political discontent and a desire for (self-)transformation.
+My most recent book, Narcissus in Bloom (2023), reconsiders the political histories of self-portraiture and narcissism, arguing that both have long been symptoms of discontent and a desire for (self-)transformation.

 I have spoken about my work at events hosted in Slovenia, Hungary, the United States, Sweden, Ireland, Spain, Germany, Poland, Greece, Italy, Czechia, Estonia, Mexico, Columbia, and the UK.